andrewdempsey2018/hoffle-copter/readme.md

 * A user should understand the purpose of the website.
 * A user should be able to active the game.
 * A user should be able to find the controls for the game.
-* A user should be able to control the sound effects.
+* A user should be able to control in game sounds.
+* A user should enjoy the experience of playing the game.

 ## Wireframes
 ### Level Backgrounds